Hindley takes Tour de France lead as Pogacar suffers in Pyrenees

 On Thursday, trademark Tour climbs Col d'Aspin and Col du Tourmalet will mark out stage six as the toughest test so far with further tremors expected on the second mountain day over 145km from Tarbes to Cauterets-Cambasque.

-But those two ascents make only 30km and are only part of the story with a 16km slog to a summit finish coming after an epic decent from the 2150 metres altitude Tourmalet.
+But those two ascents make only 30km and are only part of the story with a 16km slog to a summit finish coming after an epic descent from the 2,115-metre altitude Tourmalet.

 © 2023 AFP